Open educational resources: Open educational practices

 OER have been used in educational contexts in a variety of ways, and researchers and practitioners have proposed different names for such practices.
 According to Wiley & Hilton (2018), the two popular terms used are "open pedagogy" and "open educational practices".
 What these two terms refer to is closely related to each other, often indistinguishable.
 For example, Weller (2013) defines open pedagogy as follows: "Open pedagogy makes use of this abundant, open content (such as open educational resources, videos, podcasts), but also places an emphasis on the network and the learner's connections within this".
 Open educational practices are defined as, for example, "a set of activities around instructional design and implementation of events and processes intended to support learning.
 They also include the creation, use and repurposing of Open Educational Resources (OER) and their adaptation to the contextual setting (the Open Educational Quality Initiative).
 Wiley & Hilton (2018) proposed a new term called "OER-enabled pedagogy", which is defined as "the set of teaching and learning practices that are only possible or practical in the context of the 5R permissions which are characteristic of OER", emphasizing the 5R permissions enabled by the use of open licenses.
+Moore has suggested that the Open Education movement, see do not see OER as a Zero sum game, but judge their OERs on eight criteria.

 Costs

 One of the most frequently cited benefits of OER is their potential to reduce costs.
+A 2023 study co-authored by the Public Interest Research Group and Michelson 20MM Foundation found that 65% of student respondents skipped out on textbooks or course materials because they were too expensive.
 While OER seem well placed to bring down total expenditures, they are not cost-free.
 New OER can be assembled or simply reused or repurposed from existing open resources.
 This is a primary strength of OER and, as such, can produce major cost savings.
 OER need not be created from scratch.
 On the other hand, there are some costs in the assembly and adaptation process.
 And some OER must be created and produced originally at some time.
 While OER must be hosted and disseminated, and some require funding, OER development can take different routes, such as creation, adoption, adaptation and curation.

 Each of these models provides different cost structure and degree of cost-efficiency.
 Upfront costs in developing the OER infrastructure can be expensive, such as building the OER infrastructure.
 Butcher and Hoosen noted that "a key argument put forward by those who have written about the potential benefits of OER relates to its potential for saving cost or, at least, creating significant economic efficiencies.
 However, to date there has been limited presentation of concrete data to back up this assertion, which reduces the effectiveness of such arguments and opens the OER movement to justified academic criticism."